 - VS Code OpenAPI (Swagger) Editor extension - Plugin to Microsoft Visual Studio Code that enables rich editing capabilities for REST API contracts and also includes linting and Security Audit (static security analysis).

 GitLab has lashed a free SAST tool for a bunch of different languages natively into GitLab.
 So you might be able to use that, or at least identify a free SAST tool for the language you need from that list.

 An even broader list of free static analysis tools (not just for security) for lots of different languages is here.

 - 42Crunch - REST API security platform that includes Security Audit (SAST), dynamic conformance scan, runtime protection, and monitoring.

 - AppScan on Cloud (HCL Software) - Cloud-based application security testing suite to perform SAST, DAST, IAST & SCA on web and mobile application.

-- AppScan Source (HCL Software) - Static application security testing solution that helps identify vulnerabilities early in the development lifecycle, understand their origin and potential impact and remediate the problem
+- AppScan Source (HCL Software) - Static application security testing solution that helps identify vulnerabilities early in the development lifecycle, understand their origin and potential impact and remediate the problem.

-- bugScout (Nalbatech, Formally Buguroo)
+- bugScout (Nalbatech, Formerly Buguroo)

 - CAST AIP (CAST) Performs static and architectural analysis to identify numerous types of security issues.
 Supports over 30 languages.
 AIP’s security specific coverage is here.